 Posters submitted past the deadline or PDF proofs approved past the deadline will incur a rush fee that will double the price of the poster.
 Students are responsible for paying the rush fee.

-All MSRD posters must be 36 inches tall by 48 inches wide.
+All MSRD posters must be 48 inches wide by 36 inches tall.
 No exceptions!

 All MSRD posters should be printed on fabric.
 Be sure to select that option when submitting your poster to Creative Communications for printing.

 All MSRD posters should use the MSRD poster template from Creative Communications.
-Please use the link above to download the template.
+Please use this link to download the 48x36 research poster template.

-If you have a printed poster from a previous meeting or you did your research at another institution, and it is 36x48, then you may use it.
-If it is not 36x48, then you must create a new poster at the correct size using the MSRD poster template.
+If you have a printed poster from a previous meeting or you did your research at another institution, and it is 48x36, then you may use it.
+If it is not 48x36, then you must create a new poster at the correct size using the MSRD poster template.

 Poster Printing Costs